 Diagnose RLS clinically, but if PLMD is suspected, consider polysomnography.

-For RLS, try dopaminergic drugs or gabapentin enacarbil, which are often effective.
+For RLS or PMLD, use dopaminergic drugs or gabapentin enacarbil, both of which are effective.